-LinkedIn is a social network designed for the business community.
+LinkedIn began life as a resume and job posting board, but has now grown into a social network designed for the business community.

-With that in mind, what do you think the most useful times to post are?
-While the business community is at work or when they’re home?
+Given that their users are largely professionals, what do you think the most useful times to post are?
+While the business community are at work or when they’re home?

 Yeah, you guessed it, we’re all a bunch of slackers…